fernandostc/DS-Block-by-Hash-File-Automation/readme.md

 # Next Features (Planning)
   * Add Hash file by Hash

 :warning:`OBS:.
-This is an Open Source project that can anyone help to develop new calls or features to help everyone that would like to use voice control for security automation.`
+This is an Open Source project that can anyone help to develop for security automation.`

 [//]: # (External Links)
 [virtualenv]:https://virtualenv.pypa.io/en/stable/